Mister Hyde (Marvel Comics): Fictional character biography

-Zabo grafts abilities similar to the powers of Spider-Man to homeless teenagers.
-After Spider-Man revealed his identity during the "Civil War" storyline, Zabo sought to recreate the circumstances of Spider-Man's "birth", by taking in orphans off the street, imbuing them with spider-powers, and seeing whether or not the teenagers would give in to their darker impulses.
-During the ensuing battle with Spider-Man, Hyde pulled webbing off his face, taking his eyelids with it, and was hit in the face with hydrochloric acid, courtesy of one of his own Guinea pigs.
-It is stated by Spider-Man that he has been left blinded and had his face ruined as a result.
-Dr. Curt Connors was later seen aiding Spider-Man in a cure for Zabo, one of Zabo's test subjects.
+After Spider-Man publicly reveals his identity during the "Civil War" storyline, Zabo sought to recreate the circumstances of Spider-Man's "birth", by taking in orphans off the street, imbuing them with spider-powers, and seeing whether or not the teenagers would give in to their darker impulses.
+During the ensuing battle with Spider-Man, Hyde pulls webbing off his face, taking his eyelids with it, and is hit in the face with hydrochloric acid.
+Curt Connors is later seen aiding Spider-Man in curing Zabo's test subjects.